SamDeMario-lab/NanoBlot/README.md

 ##### 2) A csv file listing the plots to be produced

-  plot_name	loading_order	probe_black	probe_red	probe_blue	probe_yellow
+plot_name	loading_order	probe	duplication_factor	antiprobe
-  ACT1_5exon	WT,RRP6,SLU7,RRP6SLU7	ACT1_Exon1
+YRA1_5exon	WT,RRP6	YRA1_Exon1	4	YRA1_Intron

-  As of now the "probe_red", "probe_blue" and "probe_yellow" do nothing.
+RPL14A_5Exon	WT,RRP6	RPL14A_Exon1	1

-  Eventually I want them to allow multiplexing.
+If an antiprobe is not used the column should be left blank.

 ##### 3) A csv listing the names of input data file and their locations

-  Sample_name (This must be unique for each sample)	Type (FAST5 or BAM)	Location (For FAST5 inputs this should be a directory ending in a /, For BAM inputs the path to the bam file should be given.)
+Sample_name (This must be unique for each sample)  Sample description  Location (For BAM inputs the path to the bam file should be given.)
-  WT		/home/guillaume-chanfreau/Sequencing_Data/slu7_rrp6/pass/barcode01/sorted_merged.bam
+WT	A short description of the sample	./temp/WT_RRP6_NORM/WT_NORM.bam RRP6	This column is useful for keeping data organized	./temp/WT_RRP6_NORM/RRP6_NORM.bam